AndrewGibbs/PathFinder/README.md

  Further examples can be found in [1].
  ## Adjustable parameters

-In a similar sytax to the ```'inf contour'``` is an optional input, many of the parameters in the PathFinder algorithm are adjustable.
+In a similar sytax to the ```'infcontour'``` is an optional input, many of the parameters in the PathFinder algorithm are adjustable.
 Details of what each parameter does can be found in [1].

 |  Parameter |  Meaning |  Default |
 |---|---|---|